MindscapeHQ/raygun4uwp/README.md

 Installation
 ============

 Raygun4UWP is available as a NuGet package.
 Using your IDE of choice, or the package manager console, install the **Raygun4UWP** NuGet package into your project.
 More information about the NuGet package can be found [here](https://nuget.org/packages/Raygun4UWP/).

 Where is my app API key?
 ========================
 In order to send data to Raygun from your application, you'll need an API key.
-When you create a new application in Raygun.com, your app API key is displayed at the top of the instructions page.
+When you create a new application in Raygun.com, your app API key is displayed on the instructions page.
 You can also find the API key by clicking the "Application Settings" button in the side menu of the Raygun app.

 Namespace
 =========
-All the classes you'll need to use this Raygun provider can be found in the Raygun4UWP namespace.
+All the classes you'll need to use this Raygun provider can be found in the "Raygun4UWP" namespace.

 Getting Started
 ===============